Minor in Civic and Social Responsibility

 Community-Based Internship

-Each student in the minor completes a 70-hour internship with an organization or agency that seeks to enhance well-being and equity in the community at any scale, from local to global.
-Students register for CVSR 397 when they do this internship and will complete regular reflection activities as part of it.
-Before beginning their internship, students must complete one of the courses listed below for the minor and get approval from the program director.
+Each student in the minor completes at least one 70-hour community-based internship.
+Students will work with an organization or agency that seeks to enhance well-being and equity in the community at any scale, from local to global.
+Before beginning their internship, students must complete one of the courses listed here for the minor and get approval from the program director.
+Then, students will register for CVSR 397 to do the internship and will complete regular reflection activities as part of it.

-Approved Organizations: Students will perform their service with organizations recognized by the Center for Community Engagement, which can help them find organizations to work with.
+Approved Organizations: Students will perform their internship with organizations recognized by the Center for Community Engagement, which can assist them in finding organizations that fit their interests.

 Capstone Essay